 Kibale is highest at the Park’s northern tip, which stands 1,590 m above sea level.
 The lowest point is 1,100 m on the floor of the Albertine Rift Valley to the south.
 351 tree species have been recorded in the Park, some rise to over 55 m and are over 200 years old.

 Species found in Kibale Forest National Park

 The park is home to 60 mammal species and 335 bird species, 4 of which can only be found here.
-Particularly, it hosts the largest population of Primate species in Uganda including some of the rare monkey species like the red-tailed monkeys, L’hoest’s and blue monkeys, grey – cheeked mangabey monkeys and so much more.
-Furthermore, a number of 250 tree species have been recorded here.
+Particularly, it hosts the largest population of Primate species in Uganda including some of the rare monkey species like the red-tailed monkeys, L’hoest’s and blue monkeys, grey-cheeked mangabey monkeys and so much more.
+Furthermore, several 250 tree species have been recorded here.

 Activities in Kibale Forest National Park

 The main attraction of the Park is “chimpanzee trekking, habituation and filming” from Kanyankyu gate.
 The second main activity is bird watching at “Bigodi Wetland” a trading center just outside the Park’s boundary; the activity consists of a guided walk through the Magombe swamp, with the possibility of seeing the great blue Turaco and the papyrus gynolek.
 Nature walks are open in the Park, to see Primates, birds, reptiles, medicinal plants.